 Separation anxiety treatments

-If you’re worried about your child’s separation anxiety, you can talk to your GP or paediatrician, community health centre or school counsellor.
+If you’re worried about a child’s separation anxiety, you can talk to a doctor or paediatrician, community health centre or school counsellor.

 You can also try the stepladder approach via the Raising Children Network.